Ford Mondeo (fifth generation): Facelift (2026)

 Markets

+Cambodia

+In 2026, The fifth-generation Mondeo is marketed in the Cambodian market as the Taurus, launched with only the 1.5 L Ecoboost hybrid powertrain available in only one trim: Taurus Hybrid.

 China

 In 2022, the Mondeo launched with only the 2.0 L Ecoboost 245 engine available, with the Fashion, Sport, and ST-Line trims.

 In 2024, the Mondeo is available in 6 trim levels.
 The Fashion and Comfort trims are only available with the base 1.5 L Ecoboost 180 engine, while the Deluxe and Extreme trims can optionally upgrade to the 2.0 L Ecoboost 245 engine.
 The Luxury trim comes exclusively with the 1.5 L E Hybrid powertrain, and the range-topping ST-Line is available with either Ecoboost 245 or E Hybrid powertrains.